alexyun0429/PZcheeseria/README.md

    - Implement a persistent database such as MongoDB or PostgreSQL for cheese data.
    - Use Mongoose or Sequelise for database modeling.
+   - Better docker containerise and use the cloud to store (AWS / Azure).

 3. **Admin Panel**:

    - Create a secure admin panel for adding, editing, and deleting cheese products.
+   - Implement proper structure, MVC or Microservice to increase management and security.

 4. **Authentication & Authorisation**:

    - Add user authentication and role-based authorisation.

 5. **Styling**:
-   - Improve the overall design using a design system like Material-UI or Tailwind CSS.
+   - Improve the overall design using a design system like Tailwind CSS.

 ## Getting Started